Monlarc/cwn_refactor/README.md

 ## Acknowledgments

-This implementation is based on the original CWN repository [\[include link\]](https://github.com/crisbodnar/cwn.git), with modifications for modern framework compatibility and focused experimentation.
+This implementation is based on the original [CWN repository](https://github.com/crisbodnar/cwn.git), with modifications for modern framework compatibility and focused experimentation.